How to Boost your Facebook Comments and Engagement in 2021

 Few Facebook Fun Facts …

-Therefore, in this post we want to share with you our top ways to help boost your engagement; increased Facebook comments, more visual shares, etc.
+Therefore, in this post I want to share with you my top ways to help boost your engagement; increased Facebook comments, more visual shares, etc.

 Tip #1 — Remind people to Follow you First!

-Ever wonder why the ‘follow and see first’ button exists on your profile?
+Ever wonder why the ‘follow and see first’ (some profiles show it ;as mark as favorite’) button exists on your profile?
 Encourage your followers to select this!
 Whether it be in a graphic on your profile, a gentle reminder in a Live video or even a soft call to action (CTA) in a post — remind them!

 Tip #2 Create and Post More Videos